feedboards/Feedboard.Core/docs/SetupEnvironment.md

 # Test in console

-Create in root folder `test.mjs` file then import
+Create in root folder `test.cjs` file then import

 ```js
 import { ... } from './dist/index.js'